NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     // If opening fails, delete the target relation by calling deleteRel() of Schema Layer and return the error value.

     /*** Selecting and inserting records into the target relation ***/
-    // Before calling the search function, reset the search to start from the first hit
+    // Before calling the search function, reset the search to start from the first using RelCacheTable::resetSearchIndex
-    // by calling search of block access layer with op = RST and dummy values for attr, val

     Attribute record[src_nAttrs];
     Attribute val;